Mazes and Monsters: Plot

 Robbie's friends report him to the police while concealing their trip into the caverns.
 They and police investigators suspect he is deceased.
 Robbie travels to New York City, where he stabs a mugger whom he imagines to be a monster.
 He sees blood on his knife, then his bloodied clothes in a window, and breaks out of his delusions long enough to call Kate from a payphone.
 After he agrees to go to Jay-Jay's house, a delusion leads him into the subway.
 Not finding him at Jay-Jay's house, the friends deduce Robbie has equated the Two Towers with the Twin Towers of the World Trade Center.
 Robbie believes that by jumping off one of them and casting a spell, he will finally join the Great Hall.
 After a search, his friends spot him wandering in the South Tower lobby.
-They fail to get his attention before Robbie proceeds to the elevator and end up on the observation deck.
+They fail to get his attention before Robbie proceeds to the elevator and ends up on the observation deck.
 Robbie prepares to jump, claiming that he has spells that enable him to fly.
 In spite of this, they succeed in stopping him from jumping by using the game's rules, once again pulling him out of his delusion.

 The film ends with the friends visiting Robbie at his parents' estate, hoping to pick up their friendship where they left off.
 Though he is now in regular counseling, it is implied that Robbie will live out the rest of his life trapped in his imaginary world, believing he is Pardieu, that his friends are their characters, and that he is living at an inn (actually his parents' home) and paying for his boarding with a coin that "magically" reappears in his pouch each morning.
 He then tells his shocked friends of a great evil lurking in the forest across the lake, believing that it threatens the lives of the "innkeeper" and his wife.
 The three, feeling sorry for Robbie and guilty for their role in his psychotic break, decide to engage him in a "game" of Mazes and Monsters, letting Robbie dictate the events to them.
 In the end, Kate says, "And so ... we played the game again ... for one last time."